GfSE/CoCoML-Pages/index.md

 there has been little practical application to our knowledge.
 The mappings described in
 <a href="https://www.omg.org/spec/MOF2RDF/" target="_blank">OMG: MOF to RDF Mapping (MOF2RDF)</a> and
 <a href="https://henrietteharmse.com/wp-content/uploads/2017/11/uml-class-diagram-to-owl-and-sroiq-reference.pdf" target="_blank">Harmse: UML Class Diagram to OWL and SROIQ Reference</a>
-are most promising and will be investigated with priority.
+are most promising.

+Another approach is to use SysML v2 or a language subset.
+To date there is no mapping of SysML v2 to OWL/RDF according to authoritative members of the submission group.
+This track will be investigated, first.

 <a href="https://github.com/GfSE/CoCoML-Pages/discussions/4" target="_blank">Any questions or ideas?</a>